ubc-library-rc/rc-docs/docs/gaaonboarding/payroll.md

 ## Payroll process for Research Commons Graduate Academic Assistants (GAAs):

 Below is an outline of the pay process for GAAs associated with the Research Commons.
-The **important takeaway** is that your role will largely consist of "passive monitoring" of your hours; excluding certain instances (specified below), you will not have to take any action regarding your pay.

-1. At the beginning of each week, the Research Commons' Timekeeper enters a predetermined "default" number of hours for each GAA.
-    >You should be informed of this number before you begin work.
-If you have questions, contact your Team Lead.
-2. GAAs will notify the Timekeeper, and Cc their respective Team Lead, **only if** the amount of time they work for that week differs (more or less) from the designated default time.
-In this case, the Timekeeper will update the time in Workday.
+Please ensure you read the below information thoroughly to insure that you are always paid on time for all hours worked.

+1. UBC Payroll deposits pay cheques bi-weekly, students must complete the Personal Data Form with direct deposit information if they are a new hire.
+3. GAAs can self-report their hours on WorkDay once their student worker profile has been set up by HR
-    >Deviations in hours worked generally must be approved ahead of time in consultation with your Team Lead.
+    >Deviations in hours worked generally must be approved ahead of time in consultation with your Team Lead and the Research Commons Coordinator
-3. The Research Commons' Manager (Eugene Barsky, or designate) will approve the entered time by the final approval date for the applicable pay period.
-Any notification of a change in hours after a pay period closes will be compensated for in the following pay period--e.g., A GAA notifies the Timekeeper the day after a pay period closes that they worked more hours the preceding week than their allotted amount.
-The Timekeeper will then add these additional hours to that GAA's total hours worked for the following pay period.
+    >it is recommended that GAAs submit their hours on a weekly basis so no pay periods are missed
+4. How to submit hours worked in WorkDay:
+    > under "applications" select "time"
+        - hours can be entered for 'this week', 'last week', or 'select week' *please note: future hours cannot be entered, ensure all hours entered have already been worked*
+    > select any day from the Calender, this will take you to the full calendar page where you can see the full week
+        - click on any day and a new window will open, from here you can enter time in and time out for all shifts worked
+        - repeat entering in/out time for the week and be sure to "submit" when done
+        - additional instructions and troubleshooting can be found on the UBC IT page: https://ubc.service-now.com/selfservice?id=kb_article&sys_id=9cef88b31b0cac1424c255b62a4bcb02&table=kb_knowledge

 For information on paydays and pay periods, please refer to the following, taken from <a href="https://finance.ubc.ca/payroll/your-pay">https://finance.ubc.ca/payroll/your-pay</a>.